Virgin Records: American editions

 Some of these records had a small Virgin logo added to the regular company design on the label.
 One of Virgin's and Epic's biggest acts of the 1980s was Culture Club.

 In 1978, Virgin set up US operations first in New York on Perry Street, with distribution from Atlantic Records.
 Virgin Records soon moved operations to New Jersey along with a short-lived subdivision called Virgin International, handled by independent New Jersey–based distributor Jem Records.
 Virgin International was used mainly for progressive rock artists and reissues of earlier Virgin / Atlantic albums such as Hergest Ridge by Mike Oldfield, and Fish Rising by Steve Hillage, which Columbia chose not to reissue.
 Virgin International also issued albums by some of Virgin's reggae artists, including Gregory Isaacs.
 At the same time, Virgin releases distributed by Columbia continued, distribution returning to Atlantic (later WEA) in 1980, at which time Virgin International ceased operations.

 In 1986, Virgin Records opened up another American division, Virgin Records America, Inc..
 Its first release was the debut album by Cutting Crew, which included the hit single "(I Just) Died in Your Arms".
 Other Virgin America signings included Camper Van Beethoven, Bob Mould, Warren Zevon, Paula Abdul, T'pau, Ziggy Marley and the Melody Makers, Redhead Kingpin & The F.B.I., Neneh Cherry, Steve Winwood, Hindsight and, after her MCA contract ran out in 1991, Belinda Carlisle.
 Virgin Records America's releases were distributed through WEA again by Atlantic Records until 1992.
 The label was then acquired by EMI-Capitol Special Markets.
 In 1996, Virgin Records offered Janet Jackson one of the best and highest deals at the time estimating an $80 million deal.
 The agreement also required Virgin to allocate about $25 million in video production, marketing and promotion costs – a much larger sum than most deals.
 Virgin Records America was founded by the executive team of Jordan Harris, Jeff Ayeroff and Phil Quartararo.

 Another American company called Caroline Records co-existed during this time.
-Caroline records rarely mentioned a connection with Virgin, and some UK and European Virgin albums that were distributed internationally (instead of being manufactured in each country) named Caroline as their American distributor.
+Caroline records rarely mentioned a connection with Virgin, and some UK and European Virgin albums that were distributed internationally (instead of being manufactured in each country) named Caroline as its American distributor.
 Some Caroline records bore the label name Caroline Blue Plate, which was mainly used for reissuing on CD many early progressive rock albums and artists from Virgin and Caroline's UK branches.